Medicinal Plant Lexicon

 • Dried extract in soluble instant teas

-• Peppermint oil undiluted
+• Peppermint oil in gastro-resistant medicinal forms

 Dosage

-Adjust the dosage for children between 4 and 12 years old according to their body weight and their age.
+Adjust the dosage for children between 4 and 12 years old according to their body weight and age.

 Preparation of a tea